clojurecup2014/tourbillon/README.md

-# tourbillon

-*Description w/ buzzwords:* An event-driven, distributed, fault-tolerent, near-real-time, cloud-based scheduling and workflow service.
+# Tourbillon: scheduling as a service

-*Real description:* A web service for managing application workflows.
-Uses include triggered emails, multi-party workflows, and TODO.
+Tourbillon is a web service for managing scheduled tasks and event-based workflows.
+Uses include triggered emails, multi-party transactions, and recurring reminders.
 I suppose you could even use it as a parser engine!

-## Concepts

-TODO

 ## Usage